asudox/LemmyCTTS/README.md

 pip install -r requirements.txt
 ```

-Then remove the .gitkeep files inside of the tts, video and screenshots folder as it will break the program

 After that, you should configure the settings (constants) inside main.py and also set your preferred browser of choice to take screenshots of the comments in screenshotLemmy.py

 Then run main.py